Towards sustainable travel in Pyhä-Luosto

 - Tips for sustainable holiday

-Master Plans are the base for development
+Master Plans give the base for development

 Master Plans for Pyhä and Luosto resorts were done in co-operation with Canadian company called Ecosign Mountain Planners Ltd. Master Plans supports sustainable development.
 The main point is the development of intimate pedestrian villages with a human scale, located at the heart of the resorts.
 The Hot Bed approach ensures all beds in the core region are in commercial use all year round.
 Other important ingredients are the ski in – ski out real estate principle used in the planning of most holiday cottage areas and the balance between different activities and functions.